Questions and answers

 Is there flexibility on dates?

 Yes, the dates for provision during the holidays will not be prescribed but will vary between organisations.
 Please put forward the dates that work best for you.
 We understand not all provision is available throughout all the holidays or indeed throughout the whole day and/or evening.
-As a local authority we have a duty to provide the 4 hours a day over 4 weeks in the Summer and 1 week at Easter and Christmas - covering this will be a collective effort across all our partners.
+As a local authority we have a duty to provide the 4 hours a day over 4 weeks in the Summer and 1 week at Easter and winter - covering this will be a collective effort across all our partners.

 Food preparation and nutritional education is a potential weakness in the application, is that okay?